 Create a content strategy and content calendar

-These 3 things should be the top of your priority in terms of content:
+These three things should be at the top of your priority in terms of content:

 Quality of content

-The quality and variety of the content you feed your audience is important.
+The quality and variety of the content you feed your audience are essential.
 These are your make-or-break points.
-Make sure to utilize most, if not all, types of social media content to fully identify the ones that work best for your brand.
+Make sure to utilize most, if not all, social media content to identify the ones that work best for your brand entirely.

 2. Time of posting